Samuel Finley Brown Morse: Early life

 Samuel Finley Brown Morse was born in Newton, Massachusetts, the son of Clara Rebecca (Boit) and George Washington Morse, a soldier in the American Civil War and later a lawyer in Massachusetts.
 Morse's distant cousin, Samuel Morse was the inventor of the telegraph and Morse Code.
+His sister Harriet Clara Morse was a writer and clubwoman.

 Morse attended Andover, like his father, and then Yale.
 At Yale, he was captain of the undefeated 1906 football team and member of the 1906 All-America Team.
 A member of Skull and Bones and Delta Kappa Epsilon, he was voted Most Popular in the Yale University graduating class in 1907.

 Although he inherited a considerable sum upon his father's death in 1905, he decided to move out west to begin working on his own after graduation.
 In June 1907, Morse married Anne Thompson and moved to Visalia, California to begin working.
 Initially he worked for John Hays Hammond's Mt.
 Whitney Power Company with the help of a Yale classmate.
 He then ran the Crocker Huffman ranch in Merced for W. H. Crocker.
 During his first years in California, he and his family visited Monterey for the first time.